 Polis Institute is adding a certification course in Growth Leadership to our training lineup in order to meet the need for more effective, other-focused community leadership.
 I am very excited about the pilot class that is being facilitated by Dr. Bahiyyah Maroon in Eatonville, Florida.
 Last night was the second of six classes in the series that will conclude on September 26th.
 The sense that potential was being unlocked before our eyes was palpable as the group shared positive stories of people living out moral principles – such as integrity, respect, and kindness – that are the foundation of the training.
 Early next year the program will be available to others who want to apply valuable leadership skills in their communities.

-From best practices, to baseline demographics, to asset mapping, to developmental evaluation, to long-term impact monitoring – everything we do is based on sound research.
+Best practices, baseline demographics, asset mapping, developmental evaluation, long-term impact monitoring – everything we do is based on sound research.
 Read our 2017 Annual Report.

 - Thriving Cities (2013-Present): Led by University of Virginia’s Institute for Advanced Studies of Culture, POLIS is contributing the Orlando Profile and providing feedback on the developing matrix.

 - Seeking the Welfare of the City (2006-2009): The initial POLIS research on the culture of service in Central Florida.
 This core research project identified 100 distressed neighborhoods and a model to alleviate this distress.